1 jar, 7.5 oz.

 Ingredients (always vegan + always conflict free)

-IngredientsOrganic and fair trade dark chocolate (cocoa paste, cocoa butter, vegan sugar, soy lecithin, vanilla), organic hazelnuts, organic vegan fair trade evaporated cane juice sugar, and sea salt.
+Ingredientstruly ethical chocolate (cocoa mass, cocoa butter, vegan sugar, soy lecithin, vanilla), organic hazelnuts, organic vegan fair trade evaporated cane juice sugar, and sea salt.
+CONTAINS: SOY, HAZELNUTS

 You might know gianduja as Nutella (though our version is galaxies apart from that sugary milky concoction) and put jars of it in the shop—at a high price because it’s made of literally only hazelnuts and chocolate and sugar with like .05% of sea salt (and because for once we costed it out to see what we should actually charge)—and it’s been selling so fast that we just keep making it.
 It’s much more hazelnutty than Nutella—much more chocolatey, too, and much less sugary.